xavierolivenza/CastleZork/README.md

 # Take the gold

-TODO: This is an owm project based on zork.
+This is an owm project based on zork.

 ## Installation

-TODO: Describe the installation process
+Describe the installation process

 ## Usage

-TODO: Write usage instructions
+Write usage instructions

 ## Contributing